 PhD, Columbia University

 Dr. Iatridis’ research focus is on the development of early and minimally invasive treatments to prevent or repair injured and degenerated intervertebral discs.
 He has investigated problems in the intervertebral disc since 1994, and has published over 60 papers in the field of orthopaedics.
 Dr. Iatridis received grants from the NIH, Whitaker Foundation, and AO Foundation.
-He was awarded a Presidential Early Career Award for Scientists and Engineers (PECASE) in 2008, and the Berton Rahn Research Prize of the AO Research Fund in 2009.
-Dr. Iatridis is very active in his research community having reviewed for over 20 journals and 6 funding agencies, he currently serves on the editorial board of 2 journals and as a member of the NIH Skeletal Biology Structure and Regeneration Study Section.
+He was awarded a Presidential Early Career Award for Scientists and Engineers (PECASE) in 2008, and the Berton Rahn Research Prize of the AO Research Fund in 2009 and the Henry Farfan Award for Spine Basic Sciences of the North American Spine Society in 2015.
+Dr. Iatridis is very active in his research community having reviewed for over 20 journals and 6 funding agencies, he currently serves on the editorial board of 2 journals.
+Dr. Iatridis current serves as Chair of the newly formed Spine Section of the Orthopaedic Research Society and previously served as member and Chair of the NIH Skeletal Biology Structure and Regeneration Study Section.

 Our laboratory is interested in investigations of functional changes in the spine in response to loading and injury, and investigations of promising therapeutic techniques to promote spine health and repair.
 Our investigations span biomechanics, mechanobiology, tissue engineering, anti-inflammatory and cellular therapies.
 Through our animal, cell, and organ culture studies we have a focus on models of injury and repair with high relevance to human clinical conditions.
 Our research balances exploration of fundamental mechanisms and translation with appreciation for the development and maturation processes in human joints that promote health and disease processes.